solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 ## Exercise 5: Logical Replication

-### Task 1 : Setup Publication
+### Task 1: Setup Publication

-1. Assign the `REPLICATION` permission to the user in order to setup replication.
+1. Assign the `REPLICATION` permission to the user in order to set up replication.
 Run the following on the **PREFIX-pg-flex-REGION-16** server:

     ```sql
     ALTER ROLE s2admin WITH REPLICATION;